Tensor Graphical Lasso (TeraLasso): Additional experiments

-Observe that the only difference is in the log determinant term.
-Figure \ref{fig:misp} (a) compares the Kronecker product Gemini estimator to TeraLasso on data generated using precision matrix $\Psi_1 \oplus \Psi_2$, and again on data generated using precision matrix $\Psi_1 \otimes \Psi_2$, where $\Psi_1, \Psi_2$ are each $10\times 10$ random ER graphs (generated as in the main text) with 5 nonzero edges.
-In all cases, we used the theoretically dictated optimal $\ell_1$ penalty.
+Observe that, for $K=2$, the Gemini objective function \eqref{eq:gkobj} is the same as in TeraLasso objective function \eqref{eq:tlobj} except for the log determinant term.
+Figure \ref{fig:misp} (a) compares the Kronecker product Gemini estimator to TeraLasso on data generated using precision matrix $\Psi_1 \oplus \Psi_2$, and again on data generated using the Kronecker sum precision matrix $\Psi_1 \otimes \Psi_2$, where $\Psi_1, \Psi_2$ are each $10\times 10$ random ER graphs (generated as in the main text) with 5 nonzero edges.
+In all cases, we used the theoretically dictated optimal $\ell_1$ penalty for TeraLasso from Theorem \ref{Thm:1} in the main text and for Gemini from Theorem 3.1 in \cite{zhou2014gemini}.
 Note that both methods perform well in the single sample regime, even under model misspecification.
 This apparent symmetricity is very different from the relation of the ML Kronecker sum (TeraLasso with zero penalty) and the ML Kronecker product (not directly related to Gemini), whose results on the same data are also shown in Figure \ref{fig:misp} (b).
 In this case, the ML Kronecker product performs poorly in the single sample regime, whereas the ML Kronecker sum performs well in all regimes, surpassing the ML Kronecker product method in the low sample regime even when the data is generated under the Kronecker product model.

 This seems to indicate that the Gemini estimator leverages some of the inherent stability of the ML Kronecker sum objective (TeraLasso) to solve the more unstable Kronecker product covariance estimation problem.